 What You’ll Need:

-- All Purpose Cleaner/Concentrate – My favorite non-toxic cleaning concentrates are Branch Basics and Dr. Bronner’s Pure Castile Liquid Soap
+- All Purpose Cleaner/Concentrate – I use my homemade all purpose cleaner or one of my favorite non-toxic cleaning concentrates – Branch Basics and Dr. Bronner’s Pure Castile Liquid Soap

 - Bucket or large bowl of warm water